-- Redevelopment of the car park sites for a mix of town centre uses will only be supported subject to the following provisions: - a) A broadly equivalent amount of public car parking is provided within Bridport Town Centre, or within walking distance of the Centre of Bridport. - 2.
-The proposed redevelopment of these sites must: - a) Be fully described and illustrated through a Design & Access Statement that has been subject to a wide consultation with residents and businesses in the Bridport area; and - b) Demonstrate compliance with Appendix A of this Plan (Shopfront Design Guidance); and
+- Redevelopment of the car park sites for a mix of town centre uses will be supported subject to the following provisions: - a) A broadly equivalent amount of public car parking is provided within Bridport Town Centre (Map 13), or within reasonable walking distance of the Centre of Bridport (Map 12). - The proposed redevelopment of these sites should be described and illustrated through a Design & Access Statement and applicants are encouraged to undertake consultation with residents and businesses in the Bridport area; and: - a) Demonstrate compliance with Appendix A of this Plan (Shopfront Design Guidance); and - b) Have detailed regard to the Bridport Conservation Area Appraisal and relevant West Dorset Local Plan design policies; and - c) In its approach to replacement car parking, have appropriate regard to best practice design guidance such as 'Car Parking: What Works Where' (English Partnerships, 2006); and

-- c) Have detailed regard to the Bridport Conservation Area Appraisal and relevant West Dorset Local Plan design policies; and - d) In its approach to replacement car parking, have appropriate regard to best practice design guidance such as 'Car Parking: What Works Where' (English Partnerships, 2006); and - e) Demonstrate how any relevant planning issues identified through community engagement and consultation would be satisfactorily addressed. - 3.
-Any redevelopment proposals should comply with Policies CoB3 and AM5.
+- d) Demonstrate how any relevant planning issues identified through community engagement and consultation have been satisfactorily addressed. - 3.
+Any redevelopment proposals should comply with Policies CoB3 and AM4.